Sleep Training 101

 Why it’s Muy Importante to Put Baby Down Awake but Groggy.

-The above analogy is why it’s so important to put baby down awake.
-Then when baby moves to the next sleep cycle, things will be exactly as they were when they fell to sleep.
-It is a lot easier moving from one cycle to the next if things are how they should be in a babies mind.
-Now I am not saying you shouldn’t have a routine before nap as well (Its a really good idea to have a nap routine as well), where you might rock baby a little or cuddle baby a little, but you should have baby down in that crib before they fall asleep!
+The above analogy is why it's so important to put baby down awake.
+Then when baby moves to the next sleep cycle, things will be exactly as they were when they fell asleep.
+It's a lot easier moving from one cycle to the next if things are how they should be in baby's mind.

 When to Nap and Where to Nap